Skip to main content

 After completing this step, the OpenWRT SDK will be downloaded and set up for use in the openwrt-sdk directory.

-Compile a package for development
+Compile a package

 Step 1: Run the build script